-The 2019 Grand Prix Series (GPS) will be divided in to two.
-Grand Prix 1 and Grand Prix 2 will be used to find the qualifying teams for the Home Nations (Top 8 Teams).
+The Domestic Representation series will be divided into three.
+Events 1 & 2 will be used to find the qualifying teams for the Home Nations (Top 8 Teams).

-Grand Prix 3 will be used to find the teams for the EPA Inter-Regional Championship (Top 8 Teams).
+Event 3 will be used to find the teams for the PE Inter-Regional Championship (Top 8 Teams).

 The WPA Executive strongly recommends that teams consider their availability for the competitions before entering.

 The preferred competition format is the SWISS LADDER SYSTEM and the Buchholz Number (BHN) and Fine Buchholz Number (fBHN) Ranking System to finalise overall positions in the GPS.
 The ranking system rewards consistency and also the strength of the team’s opponents.